Xakkusu/p4-build-your-dream/README.md

 ### Logout page
 ![Logout Content](documentation/features/logout.png)

-- When being logged in the user can logout by selecting the logout menu item.
+- When being logged in the user can log out by selecting the logout menu item.
 - The user has to confirm that they want to be logged out.

 ### 404 Page